Oswald Spengler

-Oswald Arnold Gottfried Spengler (Note: /ˈspɛŋglər/; /de/) (29 May 1880 – 8 May 1936) was a German philosopher whose areas of interest included history, philosophy, mathematics, science, and art, as well as their relation to his organic theory of history.
+Oswald Arnold Gottfried Spengler (Note: /ˈspɛŋglər/; /de/) (29 May 1880 – 8 May 1936) was a German polymath whose areas of interest included history, philosophy, mathematics, science, and art, as well as their relation to his organic theory of history.
 He is best known for his two-volume work The Decline of the West (Der Untergang des Abendlandes), published in 1918 and 1922, covering human history.
 Spengler's model of history postulates that human cultures and civilizations are akin to biological entities, each with a limited, predictable, and deterministic lifespan.

-Spengler predicted that about the year 2000, Western civilization would enter the period of pre‑death emergency which would lead to 200 years of Caesarism (extra-constitutional omnipotence of the executive branch of government) before Western civilization's final collapse.
+He predicted that Western civilization would enter the period of pre‑death emergency around the year 2000, which would lead to 200 years of Caesarism (extra-constitutional omnipotence of the executive branch of government) before Western civilization's final collapse.

-Spengler is regarded as a German nationalist and a critic of republicanism, and he was a prominent member of the Weimar-era Conservative Revolution.
-While the Nazis had viewed his writings as a means to provide a "respectable pedigree" to their ideology, Spengler later criticized Nazism for what he considered to be excessive racialist and antisemitic elements.
-He saw Benito Mussolini, and entrepreneurial types, like the mining magnate Cecil Rhodes, as examples of the impending Caesars of Western culturelater showcasing his disappointment in Mussolini's colonialist adventures.
+Spengler is regarded as a German nationalist and a critic of republicanism.
+He was a prominent member of the Weimar-era Conservative Revolution.
+While the Nazis had viewed his writings as a means to provide a "respectable pedigree" to their ideology, Spengler criticized Nazism for its racialist and antisemitic elements, and he came to be considered a persona non grata by the Nazi regime.
+He saw Benito Mussolini and entrepreneurial types, such as the mining magnate Cecil Rhodes, as examples of the impending Caesars of Western culturelater expressing disappointment in Mussolini's colonialist adventurism.

 Biography

 Early life and family

 Oswald Arnold Gottfried Spengler was born on 29 May 1880 in Blankenburg, Duchy of Brunswick, German Empire, the oldest surviving child of Bernhard Spengler (1844–1901) and Pauline Spengler (1840–1910), née Grantzow, the descendant of an artistic family.
-Oswald's elder brother was born prematurely in 1879, when his mother tried to move a heavy laundry basket, and died at the age of three weeks.
-Oswald was born ten months after his brother's death.
+His elder brother was born prematurely in 1879, when his mother tried to move a heavy laundry basket, and died at the age of three weeks.
+Spengler was born ten months after his brother's death.
 His younger sisters were Adele (1881–1917), Gertrud (1882–1957), and Hildegard (1885–1942).
-Oswald's paternal grandfather, Theodor Spengler (1806–1876), was a metallurgical inspector (Hütteninspektor) in Altenbrak.
+His paternal grandfather, Theodor Spengler (1806–1876), was a metallurgical inspector (Hütteninspektor) in Altenbrak.

 Spengler's maternal great-grandfather, Friedrich Wilhelm Grantzow, a tailor's apprentice in Berlin, had three children out of wedlock with a Jewish woman named Bräunchen Moses (c.
 1769–1849) whom he later married, on 26 May 1799.
 Shortly before the wedding, Moses was baptized as Johanna Elisabeth Anspachin; the surname was chosen after her birthplace—Anspach.
 Her parents, Abraham and Reile Moses, were both deceased by then.
-The couple had another five children, one of whom was Spengler's maternal grandfather, Gustav Adolf Grantzow (1811–1883)—a solo dancer and ballet master in Berlin, who in 1837 married Katharina Kirchner (1813–1873), a solo dancer from a Munich Catholic family; the second of their four daughters was Oswald Spengler's mother Pauline Grantzow.
-Like the Grantzows in general, Pauline was of a Bohemian disposition, and, before marrying Bernhard Spengler, accompanied her dancer sisters on tours.
+The couple had another five children, one of whom was Spengler's maternal grandfather, Gustav Adolf Grantzow (1811–1883)—a solo dancer and ballet master in Berlin, who in 1837 married Katharina Kirchner (1813–1873), a solo dancer from a Munich Catholic family; the second of their four daughters was Spengler's mother.
+Like the Grantzows in general, Spengler's mother was of a Bohemian disposition; before marrying Spengler's father, she accompanied her dancer sisters on tours.
 In appearance, she was plump.
-Her temperament, which Oswald inherited, was moody, irritable, and morose.
+Her temperament, which Spengler inherited, was moody, irritable, and morose.